alu042/ManVsMachineSurvey/README.md

 👉 **Accessibility:** Ensure access & usability for all users.

-👉 **Bug Reporting:** Simplify reporting for prompt issue resolution.
+👉 **Bug Reporting:** Respondents can report a bug if they found one.

-👉 **Evaluation of Three Custom Criteria:** Enable customized item evaluation for informed decision-making.
+👉 **Evaluation of survey:** Respondents can evaluate survey if wanted.

 ## 🤸 Quick Start